doug-skinner/doug-skinner.github.io/pages/quotes.md

 > I cannot understand how some people can live wiuthout communicating with the wisest people who have ever lived on earth.

+## Leonardo Da Vinci

+> Life is pretty simple: you do some stuff.
+Most fails.
+Some works.
+You do more of what works.
+If it works big, others quickly copy it.

+## Marcus Aurelies

+> Very little is needed to make a happy life; it is all within yourself, in your way of thinking.

 ## Ralph Waldo Emerson

 > In my walks, every man I meet is my superior in some way, and in that I learn from him.